Mac Musings

 eHarmony home page

-One big difference between eHarmony and the other online services I've look into is that you don't search for your own matches on eHarmony.
-The eHarmony staff and software helps manage your searches, pointing you toward people they believe might be a good match for you.
+One big difference between eHarmony and the other online services I’ve look into is that you don’t search for your own matches on eHarmony.
+The eHarmony staff and its software help manage your searches, pointing you toward people they believe might be a good match for you.

 Some people like that, and I've talked to others who are leery about it.
 Based on early results (I've been a subscriber for one week), I like what I'm seeing.

-The first thing I noticed about eHarmony is the positive spin they put on things.
-They get right down to who you are, so you're not spending a lot of time coming up with a clever ID (I'm simply known as Dan there), a catchy headline, and an inviting description.
+The first thing I noticed about eHarmony is the positive spin it puts on things. eHarmony gets right down to who you are, so you’re not spending a lot of time coming up with a clever ID (I’m simply known as Dan there), a catchy headline, and an inviting description.

 My profile tells readers that I tend to work hard to make sure others are happy, am generally patient, and am good at helping others reach their goals.
 Others think of me as generous, sweet, thoughtful, and genuine.
-These aren't the kind of things I've put in my profiles on the other sites; eHarmony determined through their personality tests.
+These aren’t the kind of things I’ve put in my profiles on the other sites; eHarmony identified this through its personality tests.

 my introduction

-It's this kind of information that I read about the women eHarmony recommends.
-As with the other services, I've declined some matches because of distance (with eHarmony, a 60 mile search radius can yield matched 90 miles away - on the par with the other services), one for very poor writing, and none because something in their profile raised a huge red flag.
+This is also the kind of information I read about the women eHarmony recommends.
+As with the other services, I’ve declined some matches because of distance (with eHarmony, a 60 mile search radius can yield matches 90 miles away – on a par with the other services), one for very poor writing, and none because something in their profile raised a huge red flag.

 I also like the way eHarmony deals with likes and dislikes.
-They ask you early in the process to identify ten factors your partner should have (Must Haves) and ten you don't want (Can't Stands).
-If you don't come up with ten before they start making matches, they'll ask you to complete the process as you work through your first match.
+It asks you early in the process to identify ten factors your partner should have (Must Haves) and ten you don’t want (Can’t Stands).
+If you don’t come up with ten before eHarmony starts making matches, they’ll ask you to complete the process as you work through your first match.

 Must Haves

 Matches are an involved process at eHarmony.
-First they suggest some matches, and then you and your prospective match view each other's profiles.
+First eHarmony suggests some matches, and then you and your prospective match view each other’s profiles.
 If one of you likes what you see, you ask five close-ended (multiple choice) questions and wait for a reply.
-Your match will answer your questions and ask you five in return.
+Your match will hopefully answer your questions and ask you five in return.

 One nice feature at eHarmony is that you're actually using someone's name, not a clever ID.
 I'm Dan.
 I've been matched with Doreen, Pat, Patty, Debra, Kathy, Kristina, and several others.
 I've closed two matches due to distance, have several at Stage 1 and Introduction, and have only closed a few matches (often because she's just met someone).